'I Want To Serve': Air Force Applicant Takes On President Trump's Transgender Ban

 "I've been seeing the same doctor for about five years now — I definitely made that 18 months," Talbott says.

-Now, Talbott studies and works out daily while he waits to be called in for a physical exam and the entry vocational aptitude test.
-He says he can hit the minimum male boot camp standards for running, push-ups, and sit-ups.
-The testosterone Talbott takes is helping him close differences in muscle mass and bone density as compared to non-trans men.
-He's aiming for the top performance tier.
+Talbott studies and works out daily while he waits to be called in for a physical exam and the entry vocational aptitude test.
+He says he can hit the minimum male boot camp standards for running, pushups and situps.
+The testosterone Talbott takes is helping him close differences in muscle mass and bone density as compared with non-trans men.
+He is aiming for the top performance tier.

 "That's what military readiness is really about.
 Are you able to put on that uniform and do your job to the best of your ability every day?" says Talbott.
 "That's what it's about.
 It's not about what you look like under that uniform."

-Recommendations signed by Defense Secretary James Mattis and presented to President Trump disagree.
+Recommendations signed by Defense Secretary Jim Mattis and presented to President Trump disagree.

 Some other transgender men and women are putting off or abandoning efforts to join the military as the political and legal fights drag on.

 Both Mattis and a Pentagon spokeswoman have declined further comment about those recommendations because they are part of pending litigation.
-To Talbott's buddy, James Napierkowski, 22, that sounds like the same claim once used to keep women and openly gay service members out.
+To Talbott's buddy James Napierkowski, 22, that sounds like the same claim once used to keep women and openly gay service members out.

 "Both times it's proved to be not disruptive at all and only bring in more qualified people into the military who want to help and can help," says Napierkowski, a senior airman with the Ohio National Guard.